Better Hearing Starts with Expert Care

 Adult Audiology Services

-• Hearing aid evaluations, fittings, adjustments, and repair of various types of hearing aids and hearing devices.
+• Hearing aids, including evaluations, fittings, adjustments, and repair of various types of hearing aids and hearing devices.
+Learn more about hearing aids by visiting our frequently asked questions >>

 • Tinnitus management, including tinnitus maskers via hearing aids.

-• Custom earplugs and swim plugs.
+• Custom noise protection, earplugs and swim plugs.
+Learn more about custom earplugs and view pricing >>

-• Baha® Osseointegrated Hearing Implant.
+• Baha® Osseointegrated Hearing Implant evaluations, fittings, follow-up, and repair.

 Hearing Tests and Hearing Aids